 Showing your own emotions

-Your children will sense that things are not normal after the stillbirth and explaining how you are feeling can help them process this without blaming themselves.
+Your children will sense that things are not normal after your baby’s death and explaining how you’re feeling can help them process this without blaming themselves.
 You can say that you, as parents, are sad because the baby has died and that it’s normal to cry when you are sad.
 Explain to younger children that you are not upset because of them.
 They need to be reassured that you’re not crying because of something they’ve done.

 Including your child

 While you are creating memories of your baby, include your child if possible.
 Depending on their age, you could ask them to draw a picture or write a letter for their sibling.
 They may want to choose a teddy to add to your memory box or to place in your baby’s coffin.